Deep Vein Thrombosis (DVT)

 The possible complications of DVT are:

 Pulmonary embolus.
 This can cut off blood flow to all or part of the lung.
 PE may develop quickly.
-It is a medical emergency and may cause death.
+It's a medical emergency and may cause death.

 Chronic venous insufficiency.
 This may happen after a blood clot in a leg vein.
 It means that a vein no longer works well.
-It is a long-term condition where blood pools in the vein instead of flowing back to the heart.
+It's a long-term condition where blood pools in the vein instead of flowing back to the heart.
 Pain and swelling in the leg are common symptoms.

 Post-thrombotic syndrome.
 This health problem may also happen after a blood clot in a leg vein.
 It may occur in the weeks or months following a DVT.
-It is a long-term problem.
+It's a long-term problem.
 It causes pain, swelling, and redness.
-Ulcers and sores can also happen.
+Ulcers and sores can also develop.
 All these symptoms may make it hard to walk and take part in daily activities.

 How can I help prevent deep vein thrombosis?